FAQ

 No. I'm against unrealistic hype that encourages people to think it can produce heavy-lifting marketing copy.

-• What's prompt engineeering?
+What is prompt engineeering?

 It’s how you craft and structure your AI input (prompts) to produce the most accurate, useful and reliable output.